Depression Self-Assessment: Shine Light On Your Mental Health

 - Suicidal thoughts or actions

 An important note to understand is that feeling sad doesn’t instantly point to clinical depression.
-Clinical depression is a condition that compromises not only a person’s mood, but sleep patterns, energy level, appetite, ability to concentrate, and overall motivation.
+Clinical depression is a condition that compromises not only a person’s mood, but also sleep patterns, energy level, appetite, ability to concentrate, and overall motivation.

 Take the Depression Self-Assessment